mohamadassi173/lru-catch/README.md

 # lru_cache Implementation

 ## about the task
-Implementation of "least recently used cache" using ordered dictionary data structure, which keep the order of inserted keys and move specific key to the end of dict with O(1) complexity.
+Implementation of "least recently used cache" using dict of keys, and every key have a list of [value, previous added key, next added key] which make the dict to act like a linked list and keep the order of inserted keys  with O(1) complexity.

 ## Required
-python 3.6 or above
+python

 ## To run
 * clone this repository